What is UAE Corporate Tax?

 Mainland businesses above AED 3M revenue, and Free Zone businesses with significant non-qualifying income, can compress the effective rate further through the following legitimate, FTA-compliant strategies:

-- QFZP mixed-income structuring — Free Zone businesses with some non-qualifying revenue (within the 5% / AED 5M de minimis) keep 0% on qualifying income; the small non-qualifying portion is taxed at 9% above AED 375K, reducing the blended effective rate well below the headline
+• QFZP mixed-income structuring — Free Zone businesses with some non-qualifying revenue (within the 5% / AED 5M de minimis) keep 0% on qualifying income; the small non-qualifying portion is taxed at 9% in full, with the AED 375,000 zero-rate band not applied to it, reducing the blended effective rate well below the headline

 How TALVIQ approaches this: We start by checking the two 0% pathways.
 For most SMEs, Small Business Relief is the answer (effective rate becomes 0% until revenue exceeds AED 3M or the relief sunsets after 2026).
 For Free Zone businesses, we assess QFZP eligibility — properly structured QFZPs with qualifying income also achieve 0%.
 Where neither pathway is available (mainland businesses above AED 3M revenue, or Free Zone businesses with significant mainland income), we model the structure that delivers the lowest defensible effective rate using the strategies above.
 For mid-market mainland businesses (typically AED 1M–2.5M taxable profit), well-structured engagements deliver effective rates materially below the headline 9%, often in the 4–7% range depending on profit level, group structure, and Free Zone exposure.